shreyejsaxena/wine-analysis/README.md

 # What makes wine "good"?
 Exploration of wine characteristics to understand what attributes make wine good.

+P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
+Modeling wine preferences by data mining from physicochemical properties.
+In Decision Support Systems, Elsevier, 47(4):547-553, 2009.

 - fixed acidity: tartaric acid, most acids involved with wine or fixed or nonvolatile (do not evaporate readily)
 - volatile acidity: acetic acid, too high of levels can lead to an unpleasant, vinegar taste